amboltio/emily-cli/README.md

 # Emily
-The Emily platform is built to help developers and teams implement production ready machine learning powered micro services fast and easily.
+The Emily CLI is built to help developers and teams implement production ready machine learning powered micro services fast and easily.

-Learn more on how to get started with Emily in the [wiki](https://github.com/amboltio/emily-cli/wiki).
+## What is Emily?

-## What's new?
+- Emily combines the powers of [Python](https://www.python.org/) and [Docker](https://www.docker.com/) to build stable and reliable machine learning environments for cross-team project development.

-- Emily combines the powers of [Python](https://www.python.org/) and [Docker](https://www.docker.com/) to build a safe and consistent machine learning development environment across teams and projects.
+### Example commands
-- The ``emily build`` command lets you build machine learning powered micro services faster and easier than ever.
+- ``emily build`` initializes a new machine learning powered micro services faster and easier than ever.
-- The ``emily doctor fix`` command helps you setup and install all the necessary tools for building machine learning based projects.
+- ``emily doctor fix`` installs and sets up all the necessary dependencies for Emily (like CUDA, Python and Docker).

 ## Getting Started
 ### Download